AngleProtocol/angle-docs/governance/veANGLE/lock-details.md

 Q_{\texttt{veANGLE}} = \frac{900}{1460} \times 12 = 7.3973
 $$

+## Increasing a veANGLE balance

+While a veANGLE balance automatically decays over time, there are two ways to increase a veANGLE balance and hereby increase voting power, boost or potential interest received:

+- extend the lock expiration date
+- add ANGLE to the lock

+When increasing the veANGLE balance of an address, its voting power increases accordingly.
+However, if the address had previously allocated voting power for gauges, you will have to vote again to have your new voting power taken into account.

+**Let’s look at it from an example**:

+Let’s say that Carol locks 90 ANGLE for 4 years, giving her a balance of 90 veANGLE, and allocates 50% of her votes to Gauge A. This will take into account 45 veANGLE to allocate to Gauge A.

+A year later, Carol’s veANGLE balance will have decreased by 25% as the lock expiration gets closer.
+She will have 0.75 x 90 = 67.5 veANGLE.
+The voting power allocated to Gauge A is currently 33.75 veANGLE.

+Now, Carol decides to push back her lock’s expiration to 4 years again, giving her her original balance of 90 veANGLE back.
+She also adds 10 ANGLE to the lock, such that she has a 100 veANGLE balance.

+Her voting power is now 100 veANGLE. **However,** only 33.75 of her total veANGLE balance is currently allocated to Gauge A. She needs to re-apply her votes for the balance increase to take effect.

+If she wants to put 50% of her 100 veANGLE balance on Gauge A, she needs to do another voting transaction, allocating 50% to Gauge A. This new voting tx will take into account the new 100 veANGLE balance, and allocate half to this gauge.

+If she had allocated all her voting power on multiple gauges, she would have to re-apply all of these votes with the new weights she wants to allocate.

+{% hint style="info" %}
+Votes on each gauge can be changed only every 10 days.
+{% endhint %}

 ## 🤍 veANGLE Governance Whitelisting

-Like in Curve and Frax systems, smart contracts & DAOs require whitelisting by governance to lock ANGLE for veANGLE.
+Smart contracts & DAOs require whitelisting by governance to lock ANGLE for veANGLE.
 Only externally owned accounts (EOA) can directly call the veANGLE stake locking function.

-In order to have your protocol or DAO ownn veANGLE, you can begin the governance process with the ANGLE community in the [governance forum](https://gov.angle.money) by submitting a whitelisting proposal.
+In order to have your protocol or DAO own veANGLE, you can begin the governance process with the ANGLE community in the [governance forum](https://gov.angle.money) by submitting a whitelisting proposal.